au-ts/libvmm/results/progress.md

 - Converted byte copy loops to memcpy (odroidc4_memcpy_packets/util/ressults)
 libvmm: b5edab3426d80b638bd38b59f614f254d9438640, sdfgen: 87eaa510b8347cc515ac2dad8a02ffbff0a489a4, uio_cached linux patch

+- Move to zerocopy in userland

 - Found the echo server does not use (or I have not turned on) the ipbench which means the warmup and cooldown contribute to PMU and cycles (odroidc4_no_warmup_cooldown) compared to uio_blocking

-- Move to zerocopy in userland

 The results and figures can be fold in this folder (odroidc4_memcpy_packets/util/ressults)

 # Next steps

-- Move to zerocopy in userland
+Optimise driver VM

-- Look into Terry's AF_XDP suggestion
+- Look into Terry's AF_XDP suggestion.
+- Linux benchmarks to compare
+- Bring up the maaxboard for the driver vm

+Client VM
+- Client VM to compare against Martins and Pinto
+- Client native to compare

 # Timeline